codenation-dev/squad-8-ad-python-2/README.md

 This endpoint  automaticlly calculates the commision and identifies if the seller should reiceve an e-mail notification based on the respective commision value.

+For Sale PATCH method is required to include the date field.